David-Way/david-way.github.io/content/blog/why-designers-should-learn-voice-over/why-designers-should-learn-voice-over.md

   - screen reader
 ---

-I used to watch our Quality Assurance (QA) Engineers with concern, confusion, and a mild sense of awe as they interrogated my implemented designs with what I could only describe at the time as their 'magical talking tools'.
+I used to watch our Quality Assurance (QA) Engineers with concern, confusion, and a mild sense of awe as they interrogated my designs with what I could only describe at the time as their 'magical talking tools'.

 When they explained why some cryptic combination of keys they were mashing was not resulting in the information or behavior they were expecting, I couldn't help but feel defeated.

 The first goal in the debugging process is to reproduce the bug; you need to know with certainty how to reproduce the bug to know for certain that you've solved the problem.

-Resolving complex bugs with a another (very patient) QA person in the loop can be a lengthy process.
-To speed things up, I realized it was worth figuring out how to use a screen reader myself.

-I'm very grateful I did, as learning how to use these tools, how they worked, and the value they provide to a significant group of our users has helped me to assess designs through a new lens.
+Resolving complex bugs with a another (very patient) person in the loop can be a lengthy process.
+To speed things up, I decided it was worth figuring out how to use a screen reader myself and I'm very grateful I did.
+Learning how to use these tools, how they worked, and the value they provide to a significant group of our users has helped me to assess designs through a new lens.

 ## What is VoiceOver anyway?